natinium/-simple-FE-project-template---1/README.md

 ## Quick start

-Just create a new project folder and git clone the template into it.
+Just create a new project folder and git clone wqrtvwertw ertw twet w the template into it.

 ```
 mkdir project-name